lubianat/curation_longtrail/adding_sheet_to_zenodo.md

 - https://zenodo.org/record/4589519#.YIDHRnVKi00
 - https://zenodo.org/record/4631221#.YIDHR3VKi00

+ Note: it does not need to be English!
+You are the one publishing, so you choose the language.

 ## Pre-processing:

   - Clean up the dataset (as much as you like, it is your call)